treboryatska/gitdao/README.md

 #### 2.1 Complete history of the `daoContributors.txt` file

 We will have to look at all git history of this file, not just the last version of it, to avoid someone adding their public key and then removing it.
-Also tokens can be transfered between users (*pending to improve*).
+Also tokens can be transferred between users (*pending to improve*).

 We have the script [fullHistoryOfFile.sh](fullHistoryOfFile.sh) that will give us the full history of of the `daoContributors.txt` file in a git repository.